lilygoose89/coco/_posts/2019-10-21-why-do-digital-nomads-love-chiang-mai.md

 Any nincompoop can show up and get a good sense of the why for themselves (or hire someone on Upwork to research and regurgitate their own version of course), but with our history here, we hope to add a little more nuance.
 How did these things come about, how have they changed over time, and how unique are these factors really?

-So without further ado, here are the twelve reasons why Chiang Mai is such a beloved digital nomad hotspot.
+So without further ado, here are the thirteen reasons why Chiang Mai is such a beloved digital nomad hotspot.

 ## 1\.
 Well-Developed Travel Insfrastructure